Campaign of the Month: October 2017

 Setting: Does B&B use V5’s setting, V20’s, or something else?

-Spoilers: Are there any books which spoil the campaign that I avoid reading?
+Spoilers: Are there any books which spoil the campaign that I should avoid reading?

 I once had a prospective player who was interested in having Natasha Preston as a sire download City of the Damned to read up more info on her.
 The guy didn’t see anything wrong with doing that, as he told me outright, but… yeah.
 Don’t do that.
 I figure most experienced players will know why they shouldn’t read GM-oriented sourcebooks, but it honestly might not occur to players who are new to RPGs or who haven’t spent any time behind the GM screen.
 So it gets its own section on the FAQ.